UniversalDependencies/docs/_2015-08-23-uppsala/ellipsis.md

 remnant(silver-6, gold-10)
 ~~~

+The motivation here is to preserver the types of dependency relations without introducing a new
+node.
+However, there are also drawbacks:

 * nonprojectivity, parsing difficulty
 * technical links rather than linguistically motivated dependencies
 * it cannot encode that corresponding dependents in one chain have different relations, although